Skip to content

 Hutch’s take on Indexed Universal Life’s complexity:

-Investments are complex too.
+Investments are complex, too.
 In general, I believe clients should take a more proactive approach to understand how all their financial assets could be working in concert together, both now and in retirement.
 You may not want to learn to build a clock, but you should at least know how to tell time.

 Although regulators have actually made it more difficult to properly illustrate IUL, make sure you work with an agent who is comfortable stress-testing vastly different growth rates and what-if scenarios.